Why Some Believe in Christ and Others Do Not Believe

 Some people believe this verse reveals that the apostle John was disappointed that so few people believed in Jesus after watching and hearing all that Jesus did!
 But that comment misses the fact that the Holy Spirit moved John to write the verse.
 The verse is simply an accurate and trustworthy statement of fact.
 It does not necessarily reveal any attitude of the apostle, but it does reveal the fact that few believed in Him.

 Verse 37 gives us two insights.
-First, I am always surprised when someone says that if a certain person could just see some miracle or sign, that person would believe in Jesus.
+The first insight is that miracles do not guarantee that anyone will believe in Christ.
+I am always surprised when someone says that if a certain person could just see some miracle or sign, that person would believe in Jesus.
 But the verse reveals that miraculous signs do not cause people to believe in Christ.
 They do not guarantee hearts will change.
-For John 20:30-31 says that the signs Jesus performed . . .
+Yet, John 20:30-31 says that the signs Jesus performed . . .

 . . . have been written so that you may believe that Jesus is the Christ, the Son of God; and that believing you may have life in His name.
 John 20:31 (NASB)